aiulus/perfcba/README.md

   `--optimal-mean-mc-samples` bubble up the Monte Carlo budgets that were previously only controllable via the `--small`/`--very-small` presets, so experiments with tiny reward gaps can dial up accuracy explicitly.
+- `--scm-epsilon` / `--scm-delta` bound every conditional probability away from zero and one (reward CPTs use the tighter of the two), making it easy to enforce robust SCM generation regimes.

 To probe reward noise, you can either set `--reward-logit-scale <value>` for a single configuration or sweep it via `--vary arm_variance`.
 The plots now